Iowa Supreme Court takes a right turn under Gov. Reynolds

 The current balance of the court is 5-2 Republican, although GOP appointee Chief Justice Mark Cady often sides with liberals.
 Reynolds will get to replace Brent Appel, a Democratic appointee, who turns 72 in 2022, the last year of her current term.
 If she runs and wins a second term as governor she could replace David Wiggins in 2023, the last retiring Democrat appointee and Cady in 2025 to complete the conservative transformation.

 It marks a stark contrast from the recent past, when an Iowa Supreme Court ruling in 2009 made it the third state in the nation to legalize same-sex marriage.
 As recently as 2018, the court established the foundation for a fundamental right to abortion under the Iowa constitution.
-Reynolds’ appointment were after that ruling.
+Reynolds’ appointments to the court were after that ruling.

-Since the abortion ruling, the new majority has begun to assert itself.
-Last week in a 4-3 decision , the new majority concluded that police can continue to charge drivers with crimes they weren’t initially stopped for, a practice civil rights groups say is racial discrimination.
+Since then the court majority has begun to assert itself.
+Last week in a 4-3 decision , the court concluded that police can continue to charge drivers with crimes they weren’t initially stopped for, a practice civil rights groups say is racial discrimination.

-In May the court in another 4-3 decision , supported a 2017 law that removed bargaining rights for many state employees.
+In May, the court supported by a 4-3 vote a 2017 law that removed bargaining rights for many state employees.

-Republicans this year used their advantage of control over the governor’s office and majorities in both chambers of the Legislature to change the selection process for judges from a nonpartisan judicial commission to one giving the governor more power.
+Republicans this year used their advantage of control over the governor’s office and majorities in both chambers of the Legislature to change the selection process for judges from a nonpartisan commission to one giving the governor more power.

 Under the previous system established in the 1960s, potential judges and justices were chosen by a commission made up of lawyers elected by lawyers and appointees named by the governor.
 The equal balance of legal professionals and political appointees was seen as a way to minimize political influence.
 The commission was chaired by the senior justice of the state Supreme Court.